rieseted/basic-python-android/README.md

- The .apk file you just created will be in this directory by default "/home/Kivy/app/bin" Unless modified in the buildozer.spec file
- You can also add parameters such as;
+ The .apk file you just created will be in this directory by default "/home/Kivy/app/bin" Unless modified in the buildozer.spec file you can also add parameters such as;

 >> buildozer -v android debug deploy run